 French court green-lights controversial Nantes airport

-A court in western France on Monday cleared the way for work to begin on an airport vehemently opposed by local residents and environmentalists defending precious moors and woodland.
+A court in western France cleared the way Monday for work to begin on an airport vehemently opposed by local residents and environmentalists defending precious moors and woodland.

-French Prime Minister Manuel Valls hailed the ruling following years of legal battles and sometimes violent protests over the plan, saying it "proves once more that the project is perfectly legal and complies with current regulations".
+Socialist Prime Minister Manuel Valls hailed the ruling following years of legal battles and sometimes violent protests over the plan, saying it "proves once more that the project is perfectly legal and complies with current regulations."

 But an umbrella grouping of activists vowed that they would "not allow any work or evictions to begin" for the Notre-Dame-des-Landes airport, which will be a second facility serving the western city of Nantes.

-Between 200 and 300 activists are camped at the site some 20 kilometres north of Nantes in a protest that dates to 1965 when the project, now projected to cost nearly one billion euros was first mooted.
+Between 200 and 300 activists are camped at the site in a protest that dates to 1965 when the project, now projected to cost nearly one billion euros (dollars), was first mooted.

 It was approved in 1970, but mothballed because of the oil crisis.

 Since Socialist prime minister Lionel Jospin revived the plan in 2000, it has been the subject of heated public debate and dozens of legal challenges.

 Dairy farmers resisted eviction, while environmentalists said the project threatened important wetland supporting dozens of protected species of birds as well as newts and voles.

 In 2009, anti-capitalist activists from across Europe joined the dairy farmers and residents occupying the site.

 There have been several violent standoffs as riot police tried to dislodge the squatters, some of them living in treehouses.